 Most people know Arizona is a popular state for active adults and retirees.
 Its warm, dry climate, endless recreation opportunities, and prime shopping and dining make it a desirable state to settle down.
-On top of that, Arizona is an ecological and culturally diverse state with many different regions that appeal to a variety of active adults.
+On top of that, Arizona is an ecologically and culturally diverse state with many different regions that appeal to a variety of active adults.

 With several major metropolitan areas and slight climate differences in the states, it is hard to choose where to retire.
 Whether you want the artsy, eclectic vibes of Tucson or the scenic views of Green Valley or Northern Arizona, there is bound to be a region and city that fits you best.
 So if you’re considering the Grand Canyon State, here are some of the best places to retire in Arizona.

 While this list compiles the top 10 cities for retiring in Arizona, four cities offer exceptional amenities for active adults.
-With plentiful culture and entertainment, green spaces, and some of the best retirement communities in Arizona, these first four cities stand out among the crowd.
+With plentiful culture and entertainment, greenspaces, and some of the best retirement communities in Arizona, these first four cities stand out among the crowd.

 1. Green Valley

-The area is also home to several popular recreational spots, including Coronado National Forest, Desert Meadows Park, and Quail Creek-Vertents Municipal Park.
+The area is also home to several popular recreational spots, including Coronado National Forest, Desert Meadows Park, and Quail Creek-Veterans Municipal Park.
 The mountainous landscape of Southern Arizona provides residents with scenic views and plenty of hiking opportunities.

 Other places to visit include Historic Hacienda De La Canoa Ranch and the Titan Missile Museum.
 While surrounded by nature, Green Valley includes a good selection of dining, shopping, and entertainment options.
 Not to mention, retirees have an incredible variety of age-restricted communities from which to choose.
 That means the region comes with everything active adults desire, including living among peers, private amenities, ample healthcare options, and a variety of clubs, groups, and classes.

-The Phoenix area has long been a popular spot for retirees, and really you can’t go wrong with most of the city’s suburbs.
+The Phoenix area has long been a popular spot for retirees, and you can’t really go wrong with most of the city’s suburbs.
 Mesa, Gilbert, Goodyear, and of course, Sun City.
 All provide active adults with a relaxing, warm retirement.
 One suburb that stands out among the rest is Scottsdale.